active-logic/uta/Documentation/Tasks.md

 Now let's fix the workspace so the tests can run... ?

 Not by a long shot.
 Tests cannot run unless the package is embedded.
-So I need an "empty shell" package which is also not in VCS.
+So I need an "empty shell" project which is also not in VCS (or if not so empty, ignores the package repo)

 ## Pending tasks